epotheke/epotheke-sdk/README.md

 - The service url
 - A tenant token for access to the service
 - An optional `websocketSessionId` to reconnect to an existing session.
-- An instance of `AndroidTerminaFactory` for NFC communication

-`AndroidTerminaFactory` can be gathered by calling `AndroidTerminalFactory.instance(activity)` providing a reference to the android activity.
-`IosTerminalFactory` by IosTerminalFactory.companion.instance.

 An instance of `Epotheke` class provides instances of:
 - `CardlinkAuthenticationProtocol`